School of Medicine

 • Encourage students to develop a scholarly interest in underserved care by conducting a research project

-• Encourage students to obtain residency training in a program which emphasizes care of the underserved
+• Encourage students to obtain residency training in a program that emphasizes care of the underserved

 • Encourage students to care for underserved patients in their future practice